-Echo chambers and filter bubbles represent a fundamental shift in how political information flows in digital environments, creating self-reinforcing communities where users encounter primarily information that confirms their existing beliefs and rarely engage with diverse perspectives.
+Echo chambers and filter bubbles describe a shift in how political information flows in digital environments, creating self-reinforcing communities where users encounter primarily information that confirms their existing beliefs and rarely engage with diverse perspectives.

 Key Mechanisms

-Algorithmic Curation: Platform recommendation systems learn user preferences and optimize for engagement, creating feedback loops that surface increasingly similar content while filtering out challenging or contradictory information.
+Algorithmic Curation: Platform recommendation systems learn user preferences and optimize for engagement, creating feedback loops that surface increasingly similar content while filtering out contradictory or dissimilar information.

-Selective Association: Users actively choose to follow, friend, or subscribe to sources that align with their views, while unfollowing or blocking those who present disagreeable content, gradually narrowing their information diet.
+Selective Association: Users actively choose to follow, friend, or subscribe to sources that align with their views, while unfollowing or blocking those who present disagreeable content, reducing the range of sources they regularly encounter.

-Social Proof Dynamics: Within echo chambers, minority or extreme views appear to have majority support due to the concentration of like-minded users, creating false consensus effects that reinforce existing beliefs.
+Social Proof Dynamics: Within echo chambers, minority views can appear to have majority support due to the concentration of like-minded users, creating false consensus effects that reinforce existing beliefs.

 Digital Manifestations